Marines Division · Required Reading ᚠ ᚢ ᚦ ᚨ ᚱ ᚷ

 Coordinated Attack

-✗ Don't Everyone push at once — you lose suppression and give the enemy multiple targets to focus
+✗ Don't Everyone push at once — you give the enemy multiple targets to focus

 06 / Essential Skills